redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 accorded to the most favoured aggravate contrasts that are more odious than in any capitalist country.
-Stalin had been an unconscious leveller until the day he became aware of the inconvenience of equalitarianism, depersonalisation and irresponsibility, In 1934 he insisted on his latest discovery.
+Stalin had been an unconscious leveller until the day he became aware of the inconvenience of equalitarianism, depersonalisation and irresponsibility.
+In 1934 he insisted on his latest discovery.
 "Tastes and needs are not, and cannot be identical and equal in quality and quantity, either in a socialist period or in a communist period."
 To the excessive levelling of the unprivileged